 Avoid attention seeking devices in your personal grooming and attire at all times.
-Baseball caps, western hats, girls fashion hats will not be allowed to be worn in school.
+Hats of any style will not be allowed to be worn in school.
 Students are encouraged to leave coats and jackets in their lockers.
 Let good, sound judgment govern your appearance and dress decision.